driscoll42/ebayMarketAnalyzer/Readme.md

   * sleep_len - Default: 0.4 - How long to wait between url calls.
 This is to prevent DoSing eBay's servers and having your connection killed

 * Filtering Parameters (Mostly to improve performance)
   * days_before - Default: 999 - How far back in time to search listings.
-Ends the search at current date - days_before
+Ends the search at current date - days_before.

 * Plotting/file Parameters